 Employability of a skilled workforce has been a challenge in the present times, especially due to the growing skill gaps and limited exposure to the latest industry-oriented tools and equipment.
-With most students relying on ITIs to learn job-ready skills, the situation was getting grimmer in the state.
-There was mounting pressure on governments to improve employment rates and demand from industries for skilled workforce was on the rise.
-To resolve this pressing issue, the Government of Karnataka signed a Memorandum of Agreement (MoA) with Tata Technologies for a period of 10 years to upgrade and modernize 150 government-owned ITIs across Karnataka.
+With most students relying on ITIs to learn job-ready skills, there was a need to address this gap to improve employment rates and demand from industries for skilled workforce was on the rise.
+Hence, the Government of Karnataka signed a Memorandum of Agreement (MoA) with Tata Technologies for a period of 10 years to upgrade and modernize 150 government-owned ITIs across Karnataka.

 This project aimed to technically upgrade the existing state ITIs and make them future-ready technology hubs.
 As part of the MOA, we collaborated with 20 global industry leaders to implement this project by upgrading the overall infrastructure with advanced tools such as CREO, MASTERCAM, and ANSYS, 3D printers, AR/VR-based painting, welding, and more.
 Tata Technologies has developed 6 Long Term Courses and 23 Short Term Courses approved by the Directorate General of Training (DGT) and the National Council for Vocational Education and Training (NCVET), respectively, for upskilling, cross-skilling, and reskilling of professionals.

 Tata Technologies has also conducted ITI staff training through Train the Trainer program and assigned a total of 300 Subject Matter Experts (SMEs) having two SMEs to each ITI for technical assistance.

 As of the academic year 2022-23, all ITIs have been modernized with 9,407 students enrolled in 6 different trades, while 4,670 students are pursuing various short-term courses.